 Strong reported a familial syndrome of right-sided aortic arch, facial dysmorphism, and cognitive and psychiatric dysfunction in 1968 (Strong 1968).
 Ten years later, Shprintzen and colleagues profiled a series of 12 patients with a combination of cleft palate, congenital heart disease, unique facial features (long face with malar flattening, small palpebral fissures, long nose with bulbous tip, dysplastic ears, and micrognathia), learning disabilities, and short stature and called the condition velocardiofacial syndrome (Shprintzen et al 1978).
 Conotruncal anomaly face syndrome, originally described in the Japanese literature (Kinouchi et al 1976), comprises clinical features of both DiGeorge syndrome and velocardiofacial syndrome.

 With the advent of molecular genetics, DiGeorge syndrome, velocardiofacial syndrome, and conotruncal anomaly face syndrome were found to have a similar 22q11.2 microdeletion as the basis for their overlapping clinical features (Scambler et al 1991; Scambler et al 1992; Burn et al 1993).
-This 22q11.2 deletion syndrome is now recognized as one of the most common multiple malformation syndromes.
+This 22q11.2 deletion syndrome is now recognized as 1 of the most common multiple malformation syndromes.
 The acronym “CATCH22” (cardiac defects, abnormal facies, thymic hypoplasia, cleft palate, and hypocalcemia) was conceived; however, because this term may be construed as insensitive, it is not universally accepted (Wilson et al 1993; Wulfsberg et al 1996).
 The compound term “DiGeorge and velocardiofacial syndrome” calls attention to the phenotypic spectrum using historically familiar names (Leana-Cox et al 1996) and is especially applicable when phenotypic features manifest in the absence of the chromosomal deletion (McDonald-McGinn and Sullivan 2011).

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.